Hackerjedi666/CybersecNotes/ejpt/README.md

 ### Bypassing UAC

 **UAC**(User account Control)
 Feature that prevents unauthorized changes from users.
-It allows a program to be executed by a administrative privilleges, consequently prompting user for confirmation
+It allows a program to be executed by a administrative privilleges, consequently prompting user for confirmation.

 In Order to bypass UAC you need to have access to local administrative group.
 Tool for bypassing it: [UACme](https://github.com/hfiref0x/UACME)